-Remote work can help employees stay on track with important projects, deadlines and meetings.
+Remote work can help employees stay on track with important projects, deadlines, future employment and meetings.
 But when traveling, you may run into security issues that you don’t necessarily face in the office (e.g. unsecured networks, increased risk for losing devices).

-Whether you are traveling for business or leisure, proper security measures for company equipment and data is vital.
+Whether you are traveling for business or leisure, proper security measures for company equipment and data is vital, as well have a good control of payments of you business is something very important, and you can get a better control of salary for example with automating your payroll process.
 Let’s find out why below.

 Risks Associated with Traveling

-Being able to work while traveling can be beneficial, but it comes with risks.
+Being able to work while traveling can be beneficial, but it comes with risks, specially if you do not have a good translation services, but with the advises from https://www.smartbusinessdaily.com/use-official-translation-service/ you can solvent this.
 Examples include:

 - Unsecured or “fake” networks.
 If connecting to unfamiliar or false networks, someone else on the network can steal critical information.
 For example, hackers can infiltrate the employee’s source code or hack passwords through connected devices/connections.